 In the Netherlands: From July 10th to 21st, students will visit the Ports of Amsterdam and Rotterdam where they will learn about the history and current practices of the numerous sustainability and social responsibility initiatives each of these ports has implemented.
 While abroad, students will gain a greater appreciation of how local culture affects communication strategies and message mechanics.

-This program does not have any prerequities or language requirements.
-Students receive a total of fifteen credits for the program as follows:
+This program does not require any prerequities or language requirements.
+Students will earn 6 credits for this study abroad program:

 Learning Goals Include:

 Identify the various stakeholders of Port operations and the communication strategies used to inform them of sustainability initiatives.

 Compare and Contrast message strategies as they vary across cultures.

 Consider channel choices made to disseminate CSR initiatives.